Sport in Vatican City: Baseball

 Pope Leo XIV is a lifelong fan of the Chicago White Sox of Major League Baseball, and was in attendance at US Cellular Field (now known as Rate Field) for Game 1 of the 2005 World Series.
-Chicago White Sox catching coach Drew Butera has said that the team is investigating the possibility of outreach into Vatican City, and Jonathan Cannon suggested the possibility of playing a game in Rome.
+A mural depicting Leo XIV was installed at the Rate Field in May 2025.
+That month, Topps released a limited-edition baseball card depicting Leo XIV, with 133,535 copies being sold within the first week.

+In June 2025, Chicago White Sox catching coach Drew Butera has said that the team is investigating the possibility of outreach into Vatican City, and Jonathan Cannon suggested the possibility of playing a game in Rome.
 In October 2025, Catholicos-Patriarch Awa III, also from Chicago, jokingly gifted Leo XIV a Chicago Cubs jersey in reference to the Cubs–White Sox rivalry.
+In November 2025, during Leo XIV's visit to Turkey and Lebanon, journalist Chris Livesay gifted the Pope a baseball bat previously owned by White Sox player Nellie Fox.

 Basketball

 Pope John Paul II and Pope Francis were both honorary members of the Harlem Globetrotters basketball team.
 Pope Leo XIV has shown support for Villanova University athletics, especially the Villanova Wildcats men's basketball team.
 In 2025, Italian street artist TVBoy created a mural in Rome depicting Leo XIV wearing a Chicago Bulls jersey.